zextras/tech-doc/source/carbonio/storages.rst

 The |storage| features a ``doDeduplicate`` operation that parses a target volume to find and deduplicate any duplicated item.

-Doing so you will save even more disk space, as while Zimbra’s automatic deduplication is bound to a limited cache, |storage|’s deduplication will also find and take care of multiple copies of the same email regardless of any cache or timing.
+Doing so you will save even more disk space, as while |Carbonio|’s automatic deduplication is bound to a limited cache, |storage|’s deduplication will also find and take care of multiple copies of the same email regardless of any cache or timing.